In this post, I will explain California’s laws on violating a restraining order.

 If a court issues a restraining order against you, it will list behaviors and conditions to which your behavior must conform or you can be arrested for violation of the order, also known as being in contempt of court.

-There are three types of restraining order that can be issued against you.
-Violation of any of these types subjects you to the penalties under PC 273.6.
+There are three types of restraining orders that can be issued against you.

 When the EPO expires or the victim is experiencing certain offensive behavior by another person, the victim can go to court and apply ex parte for a TRO by usually just filling out an application and demonstrating that he/she is suffering: